Articles

 Limited and Monochrome Color Palettes

-The growing interest in minimalist design for maximum functionality resulted in a broad presence of monochrome UI solutions for web and mobile.
-The layouts of this kind usually look stylish, harmonic and non-distractive.
-However, designers have to invest much time and effort to make them not boring and ensure that all the core elements of interaction are instantly visible.
+The growing interest in minimalist design for maximum functionality has led to a broad adoption of monochrome UI solutions for web and mobile.
+The layouts of this kind usually look stylish, harmonic, and non-distractive.
+However, designers have to invest significant time and effort to avoid making them boring and ensure that all core interaction elements are instantly visible.

 bauhaus events web design

-The landing page for an event devoted to Bauhaus movement features the limited and contrast color palette that reflects the values and approaches of that artistic school
+The landing page for an event devoted to the Bauhaus movement features a limited and contrasting color palette that reflects the values and approaches of that artistic school

 beauty ecommerce website design

-Design for an online store selling cosmetics and beauty care stuff features the sophisticated interface in different shades of nude to make an advantageous background for the items
+Design for an online store selling cosmetics and beauty care products features a sophisticated interface in different shades of nude to make an advantageous background for the items

-The home page for a web platform on cybersecurity is based on the monochrome layout and catchy futuristic animation
+The home page for a web platform on cybersecurity is based on a monochrome layout and catchy, futuristic web animation

 User Choice of Color Scheme

 Another thing to mention about color is personalization.
-User interface designers and developers strive to provide more functionality with which users may customize the features according to their personal needs.
-One of the most popular ways is giving a user the choice of the color scheme they like more for a particular interface.
-Sure, it takes more time on the design process but definitely contributes much to positive user experience.
+User interface designers and developers strive to provide more functionality that allows users to customize features according to their personal needs.
+One of the most popular ways is to give a user the choice of the color scheme they like more for a particular interface.
+Sure, it takes more time on the design process, but it definitely contributes much to a positive user experience.

 ui design mobile app